martinbetancur27/PersonalJournal/README.md

 ## Warnings

+* The controller has logic that should be placed in the service layer.
+In the other two .Net projects the principle is fulfilled.
 * User registration: emails should be confirmed.
 I am not attaching the functionality so as not to waste time for users testing the application.
 Also, do not configure to require a strong password to make testing easier.
-* To not include passwords in the code you can use Azure key vault
+* To not include passwords in the code you can use Azure key vault.

 ## Pending improvements